 supports: PARTIAL

-snippet: "with adenocarcinoma being the most "
+snippet: "with adenocarcinoma being the most common histologic type (91.0%)"

 explanation: Abstract notes adenocarcinoma as the predominant histologic type in a gastric cancer cohort.